f1cheng/backupS/bareos_to.md

-## other ubuntu or centos installation for Bareos Client testing.
+## try on other ubuntu or centos installation for Bareos Client testing.

 ## try  ports open
 ```